al1brn/geonodes/README.md

 ### Node sockets and parameters

-To be fully configured, a node needs values for its sockets and parameters.
+To be fully configured, a node also needs values for its parameters.
 The method arguments provides the required initial values.

 The following conventions are used: